-PRE-TENURE FACULTY may be supported a maximum of twice during the pre- tenure period, without intervening application for external funding.
-These applications would typically be funded at Level 1 (up to $4300 for one semester); requests for higher levels of funding should be well justified because of the potential negative effect of the number of course releases on tenure.
-Pre-tenure faculty may not apply for Level 3 funding.
+TENURE-TRACK FACULTY may be supported a maximum of twice during the pre- tenure period, without intervening application for external funding.
+These applications would typically be funded at Level 1 (up to $4800 for one semester); requests for Level 2 funding should be well justified because of the potential negative effect of the number of course releases on tenure.
 Faculty applying for a second pre-tenure award must file a final report showing evidence of successful completion of the prior project before reapplying

 Research grants awarded to TENURED FACULTY are designed to support faculty engagement in and continuation of their current scholarly work, in new directions in their scholarship, or for large, multi-year projects.
-The support requested for this award must be justified by the scope and merit of the project and may vary from Level 1 to Level 3.
-Level 3 awards may not be used in conjunction with sabbatical leave during the same academic year or during the preceding or following semester.
-Level 2-3 Post-tenure RG awards are limited to once every six years.
+The support requested for this award must be justified by the scope and merit of the project and may vary from Level 1 to Level 2.
+Level 2 Post-tenure RG awards are limited to once every three years.
 Tenured faculty may seek Level 1 RG support for writing an external grant proposal more often than every six years, but funding is dependent on the number of higher priority proposals submitted during that cycle (see below for priority in grant awards).

-Clinical faculty may apply for any level of support, in consultation with their department Chair or Dean.
+Other full-time faculty with documented research expectations may apply for any level of support, in consultation with their department Chair or Dean.

 Application Deadline: Proposals must be submitted by 4 p.m., on February 1, for support the following academic year(s) or summer.
 Funds are not available until after July 1 of that year.

 Final Report Deadline: Final Report is due October 1 of the year following completion of the project.

 Awards: There are two levels of support for scholarship: